Healthdirect Free Australian health advice you can count on.

 Patient organisations have local groups where you can meet other people who have been diagnosed with cancer and are having treatment.

-Your doctor or specialist will be able to answer your questions.
+Your doctor or specialist can answer your questions and address your concerns.
 You may also find it helpful to talk to a trained counsellor, psychologist or call a specialist helpline.
-If you have feelings of depression, talk to your doctor who will be able to provide advice and support.
+If you are struggling or feeling overwhelmed, talk to your doctor, who will be able to provide advice and support.

 Learn more here about the development and quality assurance of healthdirect content.